 Every Monday, a clue to the whereabouts of the houses would be published on the Council website.
-Whenever a boy figured out the location, he would go to the house to sell popcorn.
-If he wore his uniform and asked for the sale politely, he would be given the gift card!
+Whenever a Scout figured out the location, he or she would go to the house to sell popcorn.
+If they wore their uniform and asked for the sale politely, they would be given the gift card!

 The website would be updated to show that the card had been given out.
 Some of the houses were discovered right away while others weren’t found until the very last clue which listed the actual address.

 This was really fun!
-I know it definitely motivated the boys in our pack!
-Five of our boys found a mystery house.
+I know it definitely motivated the Scouts in our pack!
+Five of our Cub Scouts found a mystery house.

 6. Friendly Competition